The-OpenROAD-Project-Attic/Resizer/README.md

 Resizer can also be used to translate a Verilog netlist to an initialized DEF.

-The `write_def` command `-units`, `-die_area`, `-core_area`, `-site`,
+The `write_def` command `-units`, `-site`,
 `-tracks` and `-auto_place`_pins arguments are only used when writing a DEF file from a Verilog netlist to write an initial DEF file.
-If a DEF netlist has been read everything but the COMPONENTS and NETS sections are copied from the original DEF file.  `dist_units` are the DEF database units per micron.
-The die area is a list of corner coordinates in microns (lower x, lower y, upper x, upper y). `site_name` is a LEF site name that is used to write ROW statements to fill the die area.
+If a DEF netlist has been read everything but the COMPONENTS and NETS sections are copied from the original DEF file.  `dist_units` are the DEF database units per micron. `site_name` is a LEF site name that is used to write ROW statements to fill the die area.
 The `-auto_place_pins` argument adds locations for the pins equally spaced around the die perimeter.

 TRACKS statements are added for each routing layer in the LEF file.
 The optional `tracks_file` allows an alternative specification of the